yueatsprograms/Stochastic_Depth/README.md

 ### Usage Details
 `th main.lua -dataRoot path_to_data -resultFolder path_to_save -deathRate 0.5`<br/>
-This command runs the 110-layer ResNet on CIFAR-10 with stochastic depth, using linear decaying survival probabilities ending in 0.5.
+This command runs the 110-layer ResNet on CIFAR-10 with stochastic depth, using _linear decay_ survival probabilities ending in 0.5.
 The `-device` flag allows you to specify which GPU to run on.
 On our machine with a TITAN X, each epoch takes about 60 seconds, and the program ends with a test error (selected by best validation error) of __5.23%__.

 The default deathRate is set to 0.
 This is equivalent to a constant depth network, so to run our baseline, enter: <br/>
 `th main.lua -dataRoot path_to_data -resultFolder path_to_save` <br/>